 Re-evaluate the applicability of security and confidentiality protocols as more medical devices interface with the IT network.
 Reassess HIPAA compliance periodically to ensure that medical devices' addition to the IT network and the IT department's growing responsibilities have not introduced new security and compliance risks.

-Alarm-equipped devices are essential to providing safe care to patients in many health care settings.
+Alarm-equipped devices are essential to providing safe care to patients in many healthcare settings.
 The number of alarm signals per day can reach several hundred, depending on the unit.
-Healthcare professionals begin to ignore alarms when there are too many false alarms and is called alarm fatigue.
-Problems can be the conditions are set too tight; default settings are not adjusted for the individual patient or the patient population; ECG electrodes have dried out, or sensors are mispositioned.
+Healthcare professionals begin to ignore alarms when there are too many false alarms which is called alarm fatigue.
+Problems can be the conditions are set too tight, default settings are not adjusted for the individual patient or the patient population, ECG electrodes have dried out, or sensors are mispositioned.

 (TJC, 2021a)(TJC, 2021b)(TJC, 2021c)(TJC, 2021d)(TJC, 2021e)(TJC, 2021f)(TJC, 2021g)(TJC, 2021h)